 Due to the Group's service-based business nature, no significant suppliers are involved in the Group's operations.
-However, service providers are engaged in our business operations to provide clients with its outstanding services, including but not limited to compliance advisors, legal counsels, etc. The Group has implemented the following practices on engagement for all service providers.
+However, service providers are engaged in our business operations to provide clients with outstanding services, including but not limited to compliance advisors, legal counsels, etc. Thus, the "Policies and Procedures for Expenditure Management" under the "Operation Manual" is in place to strengthen internal control and standardise the procurement and payment procedures of the Group.
+The Group has implemented the following practices on engagement for all service providers.

-Throughout the selection and evaluation of different service providers, we place great emphasis on the service provider's business ethics and conduct, as well as its ESG performance and the potential environmental and social risks that may adversely impact the Group.
+A supplier master file is maintained for documentation of service providers engaged by the Group.
+Throughout the selection and evaluation of different service providers, criteria of selection include but are not limited to pricing, quality of work and performance capability.
+We place great emphasis on the service provider's business ethics and conduct, as well as its ESG performance and the potential environmental and social risks that may adversely impact us.
 We strive to incorporate sustainable development values throughout our entire service chain by prioritising service providers which upholds principles of environmental protection.

+The supplier master file is evaluated periodically and the results are documented in written format submitted to executive Directors for approval.
 Those service providers who fail to perform up to the Group's standards will be subject to rectification or improvement and may be penalised when and where appropriate.
+Each update by the assigned personnel would be properly reviewed, approved and duly documented to ensure the accuracy of supplier master file.
 By regularly carrying out this inspection practice, the Group will monitor the environmental and social risks along the supply chain and ensure the effectiveness of the above supply chain management mechanism.

-In addition, we are committed to ensuring fairness within our collaboration with service providers, therefore business contracts are formulated and signed by both parties where the terms and conditions and the basis of our relationship are clearly stated for the sake of clarity and mutual benefit.
+We are committed to ensuring fairness within our collaboration with service providers, therefore all personnel involved in the selection and evaluation processes should declare any conflict of interest before the selection and evaluation process is performed.
+Business contracts are formulated and signed by both parties where the terms and conditions and the basis of our relationship are clearly stated for the sake of clarity and mutual benefit.
 To establish and maintain a long-term relationship, constant communications are made to understand different concerns and expectations.